peter88213/apptk/README.md

 Advanced versions of the MVC classes are now included with *novelibre* 4.17+.

 The *mvclib* package was included with *novelibre* up to version 5.11.
-The MVC classe are now moved to the nvlib package.
+The MVC classes are now moved to the *nvlib* package.

 ---